scottbateman/f-2/README.md

 * In high res if the image is taken in portrait mode then there is a flickering effect before doing any zoom (https://github.com/rombdn/img-touch-canvas/issues/3)
 * The disconnect socket sometimes is not triggered.
 Have to implement something that checks whether clients are connected or not

-## How to run it

-Go to the folder node then:

-    node server.js